Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

 * OK with an explanation if the kernel keeps no pressure statistics, which is the Red Hat default. `--severity-no-psi` raises that to `warn`, `crit` or `unknown`.
 * WARN if the `some` pressure over the last minute leaves the `--warning` range, 50 % by default.
 * CRIT if it leaves the `--critical` range, 80 % by default.
+* WARN or CRIT if the `some` pressure over the last ten seconds leaves `--warning-avg10` or `--critical-avg10`.
+Neither is set by default, so that value does not alert until one of them is given.
+The worst of the two windows wins.
 * UNKNOWN if a value in `/proc/pressure/cpu` is not a number, or if the file exists but cannot be read.
 * UNKNOWN if the check does not run on Linux.
 * `--always-ok` suppresses all alerts and always returns OK.